hidglobal/digitalpersona-devices/docs/maintain/build.md

 layout: default
 title: Making a build
 has_toc: false
-parent: Library Maintenance
-nav_order: 2
+nav_exclude: true
 ---
 {% include header.html %}

-## Making a build
+# Making a build

 <a name="toolchain"></a>
-### Prepare a toolchain
+## Preparing a toolchain

-The library uses a following toolchain:
+The library uses the following toolchain:

 * [Node JS](https://nodejs.org) with NPM (NodeJS Package Manager).
 * [yarn](https://yarnpkg.com) Package Manager.
 * [npx](https://www.npmjs.com/package/npx) NPM Package Executor
 * [@microsoft/api-extractor](https://api-extractor.com/pages/overview/intro/) to extract API type information and comments
 * [@microsoft/api-documenter](https://api-extractor.com/pages/setup/generating_docs/) to build API documentation from API type information and comments extracted by the `api-extractor`.

-First install NodeJS with NPM, then install the rest of the toolchain globally using NPM:
+First install NodeJS with NPM, then install the rest of the toolchain globally using NPM.

 ```
 npm install -g yarn npx @microsoft/api-extractor @microsoft/api-documenter
 ```

 <a name="clone"></a>
-### Cloning a repository
+## Cloning a repository

 To clone a repository: